RageLeague/DemocraticRace/README.md

 * Adjusted size of the slides a bit.
 * Fix problem where the day progress grift erroneously display that day 1 is completed.
+* Added a tab on the negotiation preview indicating that some negotiations can finish at any time without penalties.

 ### 0.1.5